 How can I track my sales?

-Within the analytics tab you can view an overview of your sales performance over time, and view a breakdown of Top Performing Creators, Top Performing Products, and a complete Transaction History.
+Within the Analytics tab, you can view your performance dashboard for a detailed overview of sales performance over time.
+You’ll also find a breakdown of your Top Performing Creators, Top Performing Products, and a complete Transaction History.

 When will I start to see sales?